If you are wondering whether to form an LLC or an INC, here is what you should know.

 LLC vs. Inc. for Taxation

-If you are a small business person just starting out, the best decision you should make when setting up your business is selecting a structure that is tax-friendly.
+If you are a small business person just starting out - see small business grants here - the best decision you should make when setting up your business is selecting a structure that is tax-friendly (see our guide on business structures).
 LLC does not pay federal income tax.
 Also, non-profits should read our CharityNet USA reviews.

 Instead, tax is paid at the individual level.
 The owners pay the tax, a percentage of the profits from the LLC.